pythonanywhere/help_pages/articles/HowManyHitsCanMySiteHandle.md

-This means that under normal operation, each request will be handled pretty much in the amount of time that your code takes to run -- there is a tiny overhead for the request going onto the queue and coming off it, but that's significantly less than a millisecond so you're unlikely to be able to measure it.
+This means that under normal operation, each request will be handled pretty much in the amount of time that your code takes to run -- there is a tiny overhead for the request going onto the queue and coming off it, but that's less than a millisecond so you're unlikely to be able to measure it.

 So if, say, your code takes 0.2 seconds to handle a typical